sixtyfour64-tech/Polish-MEMZ/README.md

 Polish version of the MEMZ trojan

 # Credits
-Leurak - NyanMBR and pretty much everything in this fucking malware duh
+Leurak - NyanMBR and pretty much everything in this malware duh